uri-yanover/4qbits/_posts/2022-05-28-why-leave-a-job-why-take-up-a-job.md

 ## Not Just One Person's Problem
 A key pattern that I learnt to recognize is that if nobody is accountable for me, as a high-ability hands-on executor – then likely nobody is accountable for the success of that part of the organization at all.

-On the business side, such absence is indicative of there being no major drive for attaining transformative outcomes at all, which means that there's substantially no long-term need in the organization for a product/engineering team.
-Perhaps the team should be reorganized for doing something else, for example, maintenance or operations, but that'd be a totally different team in the long run.
+On the business side, such absence is indicative of there being no major drive for attaining transformative outcomes, which means that there's substantially no long-term justification in the organization for a product/engineering team.
+Perhaps there's a justification for doing something else, for example, maintenance or operations, but that'd be a totally different team in the long run.

 On the human side, nobody is there to watch for other key people's backs, which means that people will notice and find their way out at their convenience regardless of anything else.